Consumer products M&A update: Q1 2026

 References

-1. US Bureau of Labor Statistics, Consumer Price Index for All Urban Consumers: Food and Beverages in US City Average, retrieved from Federal Reserve Bank of St. Louis (FRED), accessed June 30, 2025.
+1 US Bureau of Labor Statistics, Consumer Price Index for All Urban Consumers: Food and Beverages in U.S. City Average, retrieved from Federal Reserve Bank of St. Louis (FRED), accessed April 1, 2026.

 Did you find this useful?